Uninstall Windows Updates using PowerShell

 About Service stack updates

-To remove any specific update from your windows device, first step is to find the update KB ID number.
-To find the information, execute below powershell command on the powershell console.
+To remove any specific update from your Windows device, the first step is to find the update KB ID number.
+To find the information, you can execute any of the following PowerShell commands on the PowerShell console.

 List HotFixID